Vehicle Search with a Warrant in CaliforniaOver 20 Years Fighting Injustice

 In reality, it is used by officers to search for contraband.
 Often, people driving have marijuana, cocaine, or some other item in the car that they have forgotten about.
-Once the search is on, when the item is found, the ticket to driving without a license is now a felony charge against them.
-Keep in mind that any point in time, a relatively innocent person can have their charge search.
+Once the search is on, when the item is found, the ticket for driving without a license is now a felony charge against them.
+Keep in mind that at any point in time, a relatively innocent person can have their charge search.

 What Is Classified as Probable Cause?

-In most situations, police need a warrant to search your car.
-However, if an officer can state probable cause for his belief that there is an illegal item or contraband in your car or evidence of a crime in your car, he is authorized for a search without a warrant.
+In most situations, police need a vehicle warrant to search your car.
+However, if an officer can state a probable cause for his belief that there is an illegal item or contraband in your car or evidence of a crime in your car, he is authorized for a search without a warrant.

 The last exception is if you get stopped by an officer and get arrested in your car, it allows him to search the compartment for the car that you are in.
 These are critical to remember, but what is more important is that you should not break the law.
 However, in these instances, the search of a car can lead to felony charges and severe felony cases.

 At West Coast Defense, our criminal defense lawyers take pride in our ability to file motions to suppress evidence and challenge the search of motor vehicles.
 Contact us today to speak to someone at our criminal defense law firm.

 - Case Dismissed Assault and battery

 - ALL ALLEGATIONS WERE DROPPED Arrested for Violation of Probation

 - All felony charges DISMISSED Arrested for Felony Arson

 - Case was dropped Arrested for Domestic Violence